Table of contents

 - manage ArchivesGateway use roles, permissions and access delegations.

-In addition to ArchivesGateway, there will be a new public interface (still known as ArchivesSearch) which will offer better and more flexible search options.
+In addition to ArchivesGateway, there is a new public interface (still known as ArchivesSearch) which offers better and more flexible search options.

 To receive QSA and DAP communications and stay up to date on the project, sign up for the QSA Government Services mailing list.

-The DAP will work with Gaia Resources (as the prime Supplier) and their partners to deliver the end-to-end digital archiving service in approximately 3 years.
+The DAP will work with Gaia Resources (as the prime Supplier) and their partners to deliver the end-to-end digital archiving service.
+Funding for the Digital Preservation Solution (DPS) component is yet to be confirmed and once confirmed it may be that the DPS dates shown in the roadmap will need to be amended.
 The roadmap is below.

 Image text equivalent